 (Note: The ARC fee will not be charged to Lifeline customers.)

-Though the FCC Reform will impact Ben Lomand Connect/Vol First and our customers, we strive to give you the best products, services, and price.
+Though the FCC Reform will impact Ben Lomand Connect and our customers, we strive to give you the best products, services, and prices.
 If you would like more information about the reform, please visit the FCC website or contact any of our local offices/numbers listed below.

 Local office numbers